Harriet Tubman: Dollar bills as history books | DW | 23.04.2021

 Tubman liberated captives and, as a nurse, treated wounded soldiers.
 Shortly before her death in 1913, she received a monthly veterans' pension of $20.

-Ernestine Wyatt says that today the US has a real chance to catch up with a neglected chapter of the nation's history.
-So far it's unclear when exactly the new bill will be issued.
+Ernestine Wyatt says that today the United States has a real chance to catch up with a neglected chapter of the nation's history.
+It's unclear when exactly the new bill will be issued.
 Many hope it could be as early as next year — 200 years after Tubman's birth.

 This article was adapted from German.